Meal timing can be a confusing subject, especially when it comes to the best time to eat dinner.

 I believe that the combination of eating a large amount of food in one meal… and having that meal as a late dinner is not ideal for staying lean.

-In this article, I will discuss in detail why I believe late dinners are NOT ideal if weight loss is your goal.
+In this article, I will discuss in detail why I believe eating late is NOT the best time to eat dinner if weight loss is your goal.

 I believe there are benefits to sticking to a “normal” sized meal in the evening and eating that meal several hours before you go to bed.